tap349/nani/README.md

-NOTE: It's no longer supported - use Tesla instead.
+NOTE: No longer supported - use Tesla instead.

 # Nani